TPino92/private-reserve/README.md

 # private-reserveYour project should fulfill the following requirements:

-Use Node.js and Express.js to create a RESTful API.
+XXX Use Node.js and Express.js to create a RESTful API.
+XXX

-Use Handlebars.js as the templating engine.
+XXX Use Handlebars.js as the templating engine.
+XXX

-Use MySQL and the Sequelize ORM for the database.
+XXX Use MySQL and the Sequelize ORM for the database.
+XXX

-Have both GET and POST routes for retrieving and adding new data.
+XXX Have both GET and POST routes for retrieving and adding new data.
+XXX

 Be deployed using Heroku (with data).

 Use at least one new library, package, or technology that we haven’t discussed.

-Have a polished UI.
+XXX Have a polished UI.
+XXX

 Be responsive.

 Be interactive (i.e., accept and respond to user input).

-Have a folder structure that meets the MVC paradigm.
+XXX Have a folder structure that meets the MVC paradigm.XXX

-Include authentication (express-session and cookies).
+XXX Include authentication (express-session and cookies).
+XXX

 Protect API keys and sensitive information with environment variables.